georg-jung/HyDE-with-Phi3-talk/README.md

 > The code in this repository is not production ready but demonstrates the concepts.

 This repository contains a simple semantic search Blazor application leveraging [Hypothetical Document Embeddings](https://arxiv.org/abs/2212.10496).
+Slides (german) [are available too](slides.pdf).

 ![Screenshot](screenshot.png)